-Occasionally bilateral vestibular dysfunction is caused by the side effects of intravenous antibiotics or chemotherapy.
+Occasionally bilateral vestibular dysfunction is caused by the side effects of some intravenous antibiotics or chemotherapy.
 Other causes include autoimmune disease, viral infections in both inner ears or cerebellar (the coordination centre in the brain) disorders.

 Even with investigation, in about 50% of cases the cause of the bilateral dysfunction may remain unknown.

 How is the diagnosis made?

 If you are referred to a specialist by your GP, your condition may be diagnosed based on your medical history, answers to questions about the initial onset of the symptoms and your current symptoms including a history of falls.
 You will also have an examination of your eye and head movements, balance control and walking ability and undergo vestibular and hearing function tests.
 MRI and blood tests may also be undertaken.

 A specialist vestibular physiotherapist uses a customised vestibular rehabilitation program to maximise the remaining function of the balance system.
 This will include home exercises to improve gaze stability, balance and steadiness when walking, as well as a walking (gait) aid prescription if required.
 An Occupational Therapist can also assist with functional strategies or advice on assistive equipment especially in the home or work situation.
 Your GP can assist in connecting you with an Occupational Therapist.

 As we age, maintenance of balance and reducing the risk of falls continues to be important.
 For people with bilateral vestibular dysfunction this may involve ongoing balance exercises in addition to maintaining good general health.